Micnasr/Blue-Abyss/README.md

 ## Gameplay

-**Blue Abyss** offers a thrilling underwater adventure where you take on the role of an intrepid explorer delving into the ocean's secrets.
-Immerse yourself in a dynamic and engaging gameplay experience with the following features:
+**Blue Abyss** offers a thrilling underwater adventure where you take on the role of an explorer delving into the ocean's secrets.

 - **Hunt and Gather:** Venture into the depths to hunt exotic marine life.
-Use your skills to catch a variety of fish species and reap rewards.
+Use your skills to catch a variety of fish species.

 - **Trade and Profit:** Visit the local butcher to sell your hard-earned catch.
 Accumulate wealth to upgrade your equipment and unlock new opportunities.